Tamara Jovandic-Everson

 Tamara now explores “painting within painting”, enlarging fragments of figures and experimenting with texture and materiality.
 Incorporating sand, plaster, and resin, she introduces new layers of depth and abstraction, amplifying the emotional and tactile dimensions of her work.

-Tamara's work delves into themes of female identity, solitude, sexuality, and spirituality.
+Tamara Jovandic-Everson (b.
+1968, Sarajevo) is a Serbian/British figurative artist delving into themes of female identity, solitude, sexuality, and spirituality.

 Through expressionistic and impressionistic imagery, she explores the complexity of the female form, often using nudity as a symbolic language to reflect vulnerability, power, and transcendence.
 Her paintings are marked by a deep fascination with contrast - visually, emotionally, and thematically.

 Tamara has participated in over thirty group exhibitions across the UK, Ireland, France, and the United States, and has held five solo shows.
-Her work has been exhibited at respected venues including the Mall Galleries and the Royal College of Art, among others.
+Her work has been exhibited at respected venues, including the Mall Galleries and the Royal College of Art, among others.